Born: November 25, 1926

 Jeffrey Hunter was born Henry Herman McKinnies, Jr. in New Orleans, the only child of a Louisiana sales engineer and his wife.
-The family moved to Milwaukee in 1930, and young “Hank,” as he was known, was reared in Wisconsin.
+The family moved to Milwaukee in 1930, and young “Hank,” as he was known, grew up in Wisconsin.

 While still in high school, Hunter acted on Milwaukee radio station WTMJ; this led to summer stock work and then to Chicago theater activity.

-served in the U.S. Navy at Great Lakes Naval Station in Illinois 1945-1946.
-He then attended Northwestern University in Evanston, Illinois where he received a bachelor’s degree from the School of Speech.
-He continued his stage appearances and was featured in the 1949 film version of Julius Caesar, which starred Charlton Heston.
+He served in the U.S. Navy at Great Lakes Naval Station in Illinois 1945-1946.
+Afterwards, he attended Northwestern University in Evanston, Illinois where he earned a bachelor’s degree from the School of Speech.
+He continued his stage appearances and had a small role in the 1949 film version of Julius Caesar, which starred Charlton Heston.

-Attending UCLA on a scholarship, Hunter was spotted by Hollywood talent scouts while appearing in a school production of “All My Sons” in May of 1950.
-He made a screen test at Paramount, but was hired by 20th Century Fox where he made his first “mainstream” film appearance in Fox’s Fourteen Hours, a film which also served as the debut for Grace Kelly.
+Soon after, Hunter moved to California to attend UCLA on a scholarship, He was spotted by Hollywood talent scouts when he appeared in a school production of “All My Sons” in May of 1950.
+He made a screen test at Paramount, but it was 20th Century Fox that signed him to a contract.
+At Fox, he made his first “mainstream” film appearance in Fourteen Hours, a film which also served as the debut for Grace Kelly.

 Over the next two decades, Jeffrey Hunter would show his versatility as an actor by starring or co-starring in a wide variety of movies – dramas, comedies, westerns, science fiction and war films.
 He often played the handsome decent, wholesome suitor or husband in domestic contemporary dramas and comedies of the period.

 His movie career gained momentum after he co-starred with John Wayne in the John Ford western classic The Searchers (1956).
-Hunter, who often displayed a wry sense of humor, is quoted as saying in an interview, “I was told I had arrived when, during the filming of The Searchers, they gave me almost as much ammunition as they gave John Wayne.”
+Hunter, who often displayed a wry sense of humor, said in an interview, “I was told I had arrived when, during the filming of The Searchers, they gave me almost as much ammunition as they gave John Wayne.”

-In 1961, Hunter was cast in the difficult and challenging role of Jesus Christ in King of Kings.
+In 1961, Hunter won the difficult and challenging role of Jesus Christ in King of Kings.
 His reverent performance earned Hunter considerable praise.
-According to director Nicholas Ray’s biography, the script was approved by the Vatican before filming was begun.
+According to director Nicholas Ray’s biography, the Vatican approved the script before filming began.

 In 1963, Hunter signed a two-year contract with Warner Brothers.
 At Warners, he starred in the western TV series “Temple Houston”.
-Nearly 30 episodes of the hour-long series were filmed before the series was canceled in 1964.
+He filmed nearly 30 episodes of the hour-long series before it was canceled in 1964.
 Hunter’s 1963 film The Man From Galveston was originally the pilot episode of this television series.

 After a whirlwind courtship, Hunter married actress Emily McLaughlin in February 1969.
-She is best known for her role as Nurse Jessie Brewer on the ABC soap opera “General Hospital” from 1963 until her death in 1990.
+She is best known for her role as Nurse Jessie Brewer on the ABC soap opera “General Hospital.”
+She played Nurse Jessie from 1963 until her death in 1990.

-In 1969, while filming ¡Viva America! in Spain, Jeffrey Hunter was accidentally injured in an explosion on the set.
+In 1969, while filming ¡Viva America! in Spain, Jeffrey Hunter was accidentally injured in an on-set explosion.
 Soon afterward he began complaining of dizziness and headaches.
-Shortly afterward, on May 26th, 1969, he suffered a cerebral hemorrhage and several blows to the head, and died the next day, during surgery to repair the skull fracture; the precise circumstances that caused his death have been the subject of debate since that time.
-Jeffrey Hunter was 42 years of age.
+On May 26th, 1969, he fell down a short flight of stairs at home and struck his head.
+Around that same time, he suffered a cerebral hemorrhage.
+He died the next day during surgery to repair the skull fracture.
+What exactly caused his death has been the subject of some debate since then.
+Jeffrey Hunter was only 42 years old.